 - Don't work during peak rush hours on a roadway.

 - Don't distract drivers.

-Before you start working, the group leader should examine the site to determine if conditions are appropriate for the ages and abilities of the participants.
+Before you start working, the group leader should examine the site to determine if conditions are appropriate for the ages and abilities of the volunteers.

 Become a volunteer

-To become a volunteer or for more information on the Adopt-a-Park or Adopt-a-Roadway Program please contact:
+To submit an Adopt request or for more information on the Adopt-a-Park or Adopt-a-Roadway Program please contact: